Alexir/CMUdict/README.txt

 - doing this on an i7 octo is too slow
     - revise on aspen/birch to be able to run ||lel experiments

+[201501] (air)
+weed out acronyms to allow for a cleaner dictionary (for g2p training).
+Keep in acronym-0.7b, but the full dict is the distribution.